Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Asymptotic Efficiency and Convergence Rate of Posterior Prediction

-Part (ii) of Theorem \ref{thm:pae.joint} is similar to Part (ii) of \ref{thm:pae.conditional} with the same interpretation of asymptotic efficiency, except that $\alpha$ is now random and $(\theta,\alpha)$ is drawn from their joint posterior.
-Furthermore, Assumption \ref{assump.Mn} is involved to guarantee the uniform convergence over the majority of $\alpha$ values in the interval $[\underline\alpha_n, \overline\alpha_n]$.
-Theorem \ref{thm:pae.joint} shows that the prediction MSE computed from random sampled parameters from the posterior is asymptotically equal to the oracle optimal prediction MSE with the true parameters.
-Theorems \ref{thm:pae.conditional} and \ref{thm:pae.joint} together provide strong theoretical guarantees for the Bayesian posterior prediction performance with random samples of parameters, which has been widely adopted in the practice of real data analysis in spatial statistics.
+Part (ii) of Theorem \ref{thm:pae.main} is similar to Part (i) with the same interpretation of asymptotic efficiency, except that $\alpha$ is also random and $(\sigma^2,\alpha)$ is drawn from their joint posterior.
+Furthermore, Assumption \ref{assump.Mn} is used to guarantee the uniform convergence over the majority of $\alpha$ values in the interval $[\underline\alpha_n, \overline\alpha_n]$.
+Part (ii) shows that the predictive MSE computed from randomly drawn $(\sigma^2,\alpha)$ from the posterior is asymptotically equal to the oracle optimal predictive MSE with the true parameters.